.

 Khun Mae Ju – Local Phuket Souvenirs

-Khun Mae Ju is a convenient last stop near Phuket International Airport, with on-site parking that supports quick visits before departure.
-The shop specialises in Phuket-made snacks and cooking ingredients, presented in gift-ready packaging at reasonable prices compared with similar tourist outlets.
+Khun Mae Ju is a convenient last stop near Phuket International Airport, with on-site parking for quick visits before departure.
+The shop gathers 1,000+ Phuket-made foods with award-winning packaging.
+You’ll find shrimp paste chilli sauce, kaeng tai pla pastes, Tao Sor pastries, cashews, dried seafood and more.
+Everything is presented in gift-ready packaging at reasonable prices compared with similar tourist outlets.
+Location: Near Phuket Airport Read More!

 Jim Thompson Phuket